Nijin22/unnamed-finance-manager/README.md

 documentation will be served.

 ### Run tests
-Either by running them through your IDE (IntelliJ: Use the `All Tests` run config"), or by running them via gradle.
+Either by running them through your IDE (IntelliJ: Use the `All Tests` run config), or by running them via gradle.

 ```bash
 # Set your JAVA_HOME to a JRE 1.8